iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 ## Project does not display DVC experiments

-Iterative Studio automatically checks for updates to your repository using webhooks, but it can not rely on this mechanism for custom Git objects, like
-<abbr>DVC experiment</abbr> references.
-So the experiments you push using
-`dvc exp push` may not automatically display in your project table.
+DVC Studio automatically checks for updates to your repository using webhooks, but it can not rely on this mechanism for custom Git objects, like <abbr>DVC experiment</abbr> references.
+So the experiments you push using `dvc exp push` may not automatically display in your project table.

 To manually check for updates in your repository, use the `Reload` button 🔄 located above the project table.